Skip to Main Content Skip to Footer

 Dr. Arneson was the co-director of the CoOPERAtive Program, a young artist program for singers, held at Westminster Choir College and the co-director of the Voice and Speech department in the MFA program at the renowned Actors Studio of the New School University in New York.
 In addition, he teaches “Use and Care of the Professional Voice at the Mason Gross School of the Arts, Rutgers University in New Brunswick, New Jersey.
 Dr. Arneson completed Vocology internships at the Grabscheid Voice Center at Mt.
 Sinai Hospital and the Vox Humana Laboratory at St. Luke’s-Roosevelt Hospital, both in New York, where he continues to collaborate with otolaryngologists and speech-language pathologists in the remediation of voice disorders.

 Dr. Arneson holds both Bachelor of Music and Master of Music in Opera degrees from Binghamton University, completed post-graduate studies at Cornell University where he studied with renowned Verdi scholar Roger Parker, and earned a Doctor of Music degree from Mason Gross School of the Arts at Rutgers University where he studied Seventeenth Century Venetian Opera with Dr. Irene Alm.
 Dr. Arneson served on the editorial boards for NATS Journal of Singing, and for the revised edition of the Royal Conservatory of Music’s Vocal Repertoire Collection, published by Frederick Harris, Ltd. He is a member of the American Academy of Teachers of Singing, and he has been designated as Master Teacher for the NATS Teaching Intern Program.
 In 2017-18, Dr. Arneson will serve on the National Screening Committee for the Fulbright U.S. Student Program to review and nominate candidates for study in the field of Voice.
 Dr. Arneson is the editor/ author of, Fundamentals of Great Singing, the Teaching of Michael Trimble and Literature for Teaching: Solo Vocal Repertoire from a Developmental Perspective, both published in 2013/2014.
 His publication, Literature for Teaching – Teaching Edition: Anthologies of Art Songs and Arias for Young Singers and Teachers was published in 2017, by Inside View Press.
-In 2021, Dr. Arneson was granted a faculty research fellowship to write his new book, Music Theater Voice Pedagogy: Best Practices, which will be available in 2022 from Inside View Press.
+In 2021, Dr. Arneson was granted a faculty research fellowship to write his new book, Music Theater Voice Pedagogy: Best Practices, which is available from Inside View Press.
+Dr. Arneson is a contributing author for The Oxford Handbook of Voice Pedagogy which will be published by Oxford University Press in 2024.

 Apply